ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 And that's logical, because the ev3dev library is missing on the development machine.
 If we install it we won't be able to run motors, but the documentation and autocomplete will be active.
-So on your development machine start a terminal and do:
+So on your host computer install the ev3dev python library using Python's built-in package manager [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)).

     pip install python-ev3dev

-or
+{% include icon.html type="info" %}
+If you are using a version of Python 3 before 3.4 you may not have pip installed.
+You can update your host computer Python version, install pip, or run this manual install:

     git clone https://github.com/rhempel/ev3dev-lang-python.git
     python ev3dev-lang-python/setup.py install
     rm -r ev3dev-lang-python/ # Optional to remove the downloaded files.
 It's installed now anyway.

+{:.alert .alert-info}

-## Using the power of the IDE ##
+## Using the power of the IDE

 With the IDE (PyCharm) set up and the library installed you can code much faster.
 PyCharm will highlight most coding errors and typos.
 It will also